 The first objective takes all important factors into consideration.
 For instance, the goal is specifically addressing the creation of brand awareness.
 The goal is also quantifiable since business X has clearly quoted 250 as the number of laptops to be given out.
 The business has also allocated the month of December as the period within which it will carry out exhibitions, hence time-bound.
 On the part of business X, the first objective is both achievable and realistic.

 The second goal that business X wants to achieve is to have a large number of persons in attendance of their official launch.
 This goal is measurable since the business aims at mailing out at least 5,000 invitations.
 It is also specific since it is addressing the issue of public attendance in the launch of the new laptop brand.
 The business X specifies the time by which they are supposed to have mailed out the invitations.
 Considering the strategies they have put in place to attract a large number of people, the objective is achievable and realistic.

 Generally, marketing objectives are part and parcel of any marketing plans of a business.
 Marketing, along with other factors, enable a business to achieve its goals, and hence success.
 It is the key aspect needed for your business to generate more lead sales, lead your potential customers to action and maintain a wide customer base.

-You can learn more the book, Marketing: Vision, Mission and Objectives (Win Win Marketing) now on sale at amazon.com.
+You can learn more from the book, Marketing: Vision, Mission and Objectives (Win Win Marketing) marketing objectives now on sale at amazon.com.